Shipping Country –

-A hand-picked selection of books from Tara, packed in gorgeous handmade and screen-printed gift bags.
-For 12+
+A hand-picked selection of classic books from Tara, packed in gorgeous handmade and screen-printed gift bags.

-A hand-picked selection of books from Tara, packed in gorgeous handmade and screen-printed gift bags.
-For Ages 10+
+A hand-picked selection of books for 12+, packed in gorgeous handmade and screen-printed gift bags.

 To paint is to mirror and honour creation.